This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question, “Are Settlement Agreements taxable?”

-Very often an employee will have holiday owing to them when the employment ends.
+Very often, you will have holiday owing to you when your employment ends.
 Payments made in lieu of holiday are taxable.

 Compensatory, ex gratia (non-contractual) payments made for loss of office or employment are exempt from tax on the first £30,000.